Code-Institute-Submissions/Morpheus-23-Beans_AugResub/README.md

     - to find it easy to check out and pay for my shopping bag contents, which process should be secure and have no risk of leaking personal information and / or banking details.
     - to find it easy to register a new account.
     - to find it easy to log into an existing account.
+    - to find it to update my profile account.
-    - to find it easy to log out of an existing account.
+    - to find it easy to log out of my account.

 - As the Site Owner / seller I want to:
     - provide a site that is clear in its intention, selling organic fairtrade beans and other coffee related products.